 • Charging your device: If you rely on your phone for your wallet, you’ll have to keep it charged throughout the day.
 If your phone dies — or you lose it, break it, or leave it at home — you’ll still need a physical wallet for any transactions.

-• Acceptance: Though acceptance of digital wallets is growing, you probably still can’t use digital wallets for payments everywhere you go.
+• Acceptance: Though acceptance of digital wallets is growing, you may not be able to use digital wallets for payments everywhere you go.

 • Overspending: Though digital wallets may have cool budgeting features built in, they might also encourage poor spending habits.
 Why?
 Because it’s so easy to pay for things online and in person, you may be tempted to buy things more often than you would otherwise.
 The barriers to purchase may be lower.